-While you want to avoid exceeding your max payload by keeping it in mind and using as lightweight materials as possible throughout your build, if you find your van is overweight after loading it up with all of your stuff, you can consider upgrading your suspension.
+While you want to avoid exceeding your van’s maximum payload by appropriately planning your conversion and using as lightweight materials as possible throughout your build, if you find your van is approaching the maximum payload after loading it up with all of your stuff, you can also consider upgrading your suspension.

 In my second Sprinter van, I had 25 gallons of water and a very heavy battery bank in my garage and found that the back of my van was sagging due to all of that heavy weight weight.
 To fix this, I installed the Van Compass suspension package which drastically improved how the van drove and handled roads.

 For more information about my second Sprinter’s suspension upgrade, you can watch the full YouTube video and read the detailed review of the suspension upgrade on the blog.

 Below are a few of my favorite pieces of van life gear and recommendations for the road:

 - Review of My Second Sprinter’s Compass Suspension Upgrades

 Do you have questions about the importance of your van’s payload?
 Share your questions, tips, and experiences in the comments below and make sure to sign up for our van life newsletter!